-As the Director, Dr. Holt is responsible for the strategic leadership and operations of the federal health care center.
-He leads an integrated VA/Department of Defense team of approximately 3,500 employees, serving Veterans, Active Duty military and military dependents.
+As the Director, he is responsible for strategic leadership and operations.
+He leads an integrated VA/Department of Defense team of approximately 3,500 employees, serving veterans, active duty military and military dependents.
 Lovell FHCC is responsible for the medical readiness of more than 40,000 Navy recruits annually.

-CAPT Bradford L. Smith |
+Captain Bradford L. Smith |

-and Chairman of the Executive Committee of the Medical Staff (ECOMS).
-In 2006 he reported to the National Naval Medical Center as a staff pediatrician, and 8 months later deployed to Djibouti, Africa as the Senior Medical Officer and Deputy Officer in Charge of the Expeditionary Medical Force.
-In January 2008 he assumed the duties of Clinic Director, Branch Health Clinic, Washington Navy Yard, and in August of 2008 he was named Director of Primary Care and Branch Clinics for NNMC, leading 16 branch health clinics.
+and Chairman of the Executive Committee for medical staff.
+In 2006, he deployed to Djibouti, Africa as the Senior Medical Officer and Deputy Officer in Charge of the Expeditionary Medical Force.
+In early 2008, he assumed the duties of Clinic Director, Branch Health Clinic, Washington Navy Yard.
+Later that year, he was named Director of Primary Care and Branch Clinics for National Naval Medical Center, leading 16 branch health clinics.

-In 2009 he was named Deputy Chief of Staff, Navy Medicine National Capital Region, where he was instrumental in the successful execution of the historic BRAC integration between Walter Reed AMC and NNMC.
-In 2012 he became the Assistant Deputy Chief for Strategy and Innovation (M5) at the Bureau of Medicine and Surgery, and played a critical role in Navy Medicineâ€™s strategic approach during the stand-up of the new Defense Health Agency.
+In 2009, he was named Deputy Chief of Staff, Navy Medicine National Capital Region, where he was instrumental in the successful execution of the historic BRAC integration between Walter Reed AMC and NNMC.
+In 2012, he became the Assistant Deputy Chief for Strategy and Innovation (M5) at the Bureau of Medicine and Surgery, and played a critical role in Navy Medicine’s strategic approach during the stand-up of the new Defense Health Agency.

-CAPT Andrew Archila |
+Captain Andrew Archila |